mxcezl/Justin-Prank/README.md

 Then the script will download the [changer.ps1](./changer/changer.ps1) that is in charge of changing the wallpaper.
 This `changer.ps1` script will be scheduled in the task scheduler to run every 5 minutes.

-The reason why we also have a `jhcaller.vbs` is because if we schedule a PowerShell script into the task scheduler, it will quickly show up a cmd window and disappear.
+The reason why we also have a [jhcaller.vbs](./changer/jhcaller.vbs) is because if we schedule a PowerShell script into the task scheduler, it will quickly show up a cmd window and disappear.
 This is not what we want.
 So we use a `vbs` script to call the `changer.ps1` script, which is a little work around :

 ```vbs
 objShell.Run strCMD, 0
 ```

-In the [jhcaller.vbs](./changer/jhcaller.vbs) we can see this line of code.
-This line of code will run the `changer.ps1` script in the background and won't show any pop-up.
+In the `jhcaller.vbs` we can see this line of code.
+This line will run the `changer.ps1` script in the background and won't show any pop-up.

-Finally, the scheduled task is created via a [template](changer/taskTemplate.xml) in order to edit some configurations that are not avaible in the task scheduler CLI, such as activating the scheduled task if the computer isn't plugged-in.
+Finally, the scheduled task is created via a [task template](./changer/taskTemplate.xml) in order to edit some configurations that are not avaible in the task scheduler CLI, such as activating the scheduled task if the laptop isn't plugged-in.

 ## How to remove